steno-aarhus/research/about/github.md

 project management, and the ability to host files for a website.
-GitHub is the [most popular](https://hutte.io/trails/git-based-development-statistics/) Git hosting platform, is it owned by Microsoft, and is used by millions of people around the world every day.
+GitHub is the [most popular](https://hutte.io/trails/git-based-development-statistics/) Git hosting platform, is owned by Microsoft, and is used by millions of people around the world every day.
 It hosts software and documentation used in all areas of life, from healthcare to finance to security to the functioning of the internet itself.